MicrosoftDocs/azure-docs/articles/update-center/troubleshoot.md

 Keep your machines turned on at least 15 minutes before the scheduled update.
 For more information, see [Shut down machines](../virtual-machines/maintenance-configurations.md#shut-down-machines).

-### Scenario: Patch run failed with Maintenance window exceeded property showing true even if time remained
+### Patch run failed with Maintenance window exceeded property showing true even if time remained

 Here's the scenario.